kirenz/microsoft_azure_sql_database/create_table.md

 ### Insert rows into the table 'Customers'

-Replace the previous query with this one and select Run.
+Next, replace the previous query with this one and select Run.

 ```{sql}
 INSERT INTO dbo.Customers